-Studio apartments can be cozy and easy on the budget, but there is no question that they pose a certain organizational challenge.
+Studio apartments may be cozy and easy on the wallet, but there is no question that they pose a certain organizational challenge.
 There is a need for division of space and use, while maintaining flexibility and a sense of openness.
-And, if you’re a renter, you are likely unable to make permanent structural changes to your space either.
-Here is a roundup of five brilliant room divider ideas that are functional, attractive and can be managed at many budget levels.
+And, if you’re a renter, you are likely not allowed to make permanent structural changes to your place.
+Here is a roundup of five brilliant room divider ideas that are functional, attractive, movable and appropriate for many budget levels.

-Rooms have been divided by curtains, or tapestries, for eons.
+Rooms have been divided by curtains or tapestries for eons.
 Large swaths of fabric hung on simple rods can be dramatic and romantic and are easy to open and close.
-Best of all, while these do take yards and yards of fabric, the fabric itself doesn’t need to be high-cost.
+Best of all, the yards and yards of fabric required for these draperies don’t need to be high-priced.
 Simple muslin or painter's cloth comes in large sizes and cost a few dollars per yard.
-Finish the panels with simple seaming and hang off rods with clip rings for easy installation and movement.
-But you can also create a simple pocket across the top and run the rod through for a gathered treatment.
+Finish the panels with simple hems and hang off rods with clip rings for easy installation and movement.
+Or create a simple pocket across the top and run the rod through for a gathered treatment.
 This style is a little harder to open and close so make sure you make deep pocket for ease of movement.

 Bookcases make excellent room dividers for a more architectural look that also provides great storage.
-Open bookcases (those with no backs) are light and airy in feel, but standard cases will provide a level of privacy and are a great idea for blocking off a bedroom area.
-It’s very important that these cases be bolted or otherwise stabilized so that they can’t be pushed over.
+Open bookcases -- those with no backs -- are light and airy in feel, but standard cases will provide a level of privacy and are a great idea for blocking off a bedroom area (paint or decorate the backs so the bookcases are attractive from both sides).
+It’s very important that these cases be bolted to the wall or otherwise stabilized so that they can’t be pushed over.

-For a lighter look and more flexibility than book case dividers, room screens provide a more solid look than curtain dividers, but are movable and highly decorative.
-Shoji screens offer a clean yet exotic look that can sit on the floor or be hung from the ceiling.
-Paneled screens can be painted, mirrored or dressed with photographs, small paintings or fabric.
+For a lighter look and greater flexibility than book case dividers, room screens provide a more solid look than curtain dividers, but are repositionable and highly decorative.
+Shoji screens, with their clean yet exotic style, can sit on the floor or be hung from the ceiling.
+Paneled screens may be painted, mirrored or dressed with photographs, small paintings or fabric.
 These traditional room dividers are the most personalized and decorative of the category.

-For a more expensive option, panel track systems usually used on windows can also be used as room dividers.
+For a more expensive option, panel track systems usually used on windows can also work as room dividers.
 These offer a modern, high-tech look that is attractive and functional.
 Cover up a kitchen wall or the bedroom area.
 Panels are modern looking yet provide a great deal of privacy without totally blocking the light.
-This is an excellent option for those looking for a clean look in their space.
-Installing the tracks that the panels hang from could require the help of a handyman; check with your landlord before installing the panels to ensure that you will get your security deposit back.
+Installing the tracks which the panels hang from could require the help of a handyman.
+Check with your landlord before installing the panels to ensure that you will get your security deposit back.

 Interior designer Vicente Wolf lives in a loft apartment in the Garment District in New York City.
-Large open spaces can be even more of a challenge than small spaces when it comes to dividing up the space.
-In order to create a sense of privacy for the bedroom area of his space, and to add additional storage, Wolf built a three-sided standing wall that backs up to his bed.
+Large open floor plans can be even more of a challenge than small rooms when it comes to dividing up the space.
+In order to create a sense of privacy for the bedroom area of his home, and to add additional storage, Wolf built a three-sided freestanding wall that backs up to his bed.
 A very theatrical, yet practical solution.
 One side of the wall is bedroom, the other side could be for display, covered storage or whatever is needed.